 Citrix SD-WAN’s analytics capabilities go well beyond the nebulous idea of “network performance.”
 You can analyze the experience per location, application, or service to get a clear sense of what the experience is like for end users.
 That’s a huge value add that customers won’t get from many other vendors, and it will definitely help you win the proof-of-concept stage.

 Those metrics can continue to deliver benefits after pilots become production solutions.
 We use them for troubleshooting and even proactively evaluating new applications or services.
 Do we have enough capacity at this branch to deliver voice over IP?
 How will that affect the user experience?
 Being able to understand what that means from a user perspective, rather than just a network perspective, is a critical differentiator that our customers find invaluable.

-User experience is no longer something companies worry about after the fact.
 For network connectivity in particular, it’s become the key factor in determining the success or failure of a project.
 Of course, a focus on user experience is part of Citrix’s basic DNA.
 So, it’s only natural that Citrix SD-WAN gives you the industry’s most comprehensive capabilities to measure and optimize it.

 If you want to solve your customers’ connectivity problems and give them great value for their SD-WAN investment, you’ll rarely go wrong zeroing in on the end-user experience.
 Fortunately, Citrix makes it easy to have those conversations.
 We love Citrix SD-WAN!